68JD/MySQL-Videogame-Sales-Analysis/README.md

-# 🎮 Video Game Sales Analysis Using MySQL
+# 🎮 Video Game Sales Analysis Using MySQL and PowerBi

-In this project, I utilized MySQL to perform a comprehensive analysis of video game sales data.
+In this project, I utilized MySQL and Power BI to perform a comprehensive analysis of video game sales data.
 The dataset includes various attributes such as game titles, platforms, release years, genres, and sales figures across different regions.

+MySQL was employed to manage and query the dataset, enabling efficient data processing and extraction of key insights.
+Power BI was used to create dynamic dashboards that visually represent the data, highlighting trends, top-selling games, and regional performance metrics.
+These dashboards provide an interactive way to explore the dataset and support data-driven decision-making.

 🎯 Objectives: